 Quick Resources for Sunset Families

-At the beginning of each school year the district requires all SFUSD families to complete a form to determine their students' eligibility for free or reduced meals.
-Even if your child does not eat school meals, submitting the form helps provide information that can have an impact on classroom funding.
+School meals are free for all students in the 2021-2022 school year.
+At the beginning of each school year the district requires all SFUSD families to complete a form to provide information that can have an impact on classroom funding.

 Parking Lot and Drop Off Safety